Travel Information

 Barcelona’s Gothic Quarter

 • Eixample.
-This large, well-planned section of the city offers the most options of all types.
+This large, well-planned section of the city offers the most options.
 Apartments tend to be larger and in many cases, more recently renovated.
 It’s a great neighborhood in which to stay and go out to eat.

 • The Gothic Quarter and Born.
 These are beautiful, old neighborhoods and also the peak tourist areas of the city.
-Despite the crowds, both have really lovely options for accommodation and you’re very close to the sea, which is a big advantage.
-The most important things to consider about these neighborhoods are evening noise and crowds at bars that can be disruptive.
+Despite the crowds, both have really lovely options for restaurants and accommodation and you’re very close to the sea, which is a big advantage.
+The most important things to consider about these neighborhoods are evening noise and crowds at bars.
 Both neighborhoods are safe, but in the evenings they can be party zones.

 • Gràcia.
-We have one studio and our main office in Gràcia.
-The densely-packed neighborhood is close to everything, but maintains it’s own village feel.
+This densely-packed neighborhood is close to everything, but maintains it’s own village feel.
 The streets are narrow, there are a lot of boutiques and health food shops, and it’s a great place to get lost.
 That being said, there are not many hotels and the apartments tend to be older, smaller, and more run down than in other parts of the city.

 GETTING AROUND: Barcelona is a very compact city, so it’s extremely easy to move around.
-The weather is great, so walking, biking, buses, metro, and taxi are all feasible options.
+The weather is great, so walking, cycling, buses, Metro, and taxi are all feasible options.
 If you like to cycle, renting a bike is a great idea.
 If you’re a walker, most destinations are less than 30 minutes from wherever you happen to be.

 Plaça Sant Jaume and the Ajuntament de Barcelona (Barcelona City Hall)